-By Coach Matt Slater
+By Matt Slater MD

 Before any discussion of the potential negative side effects of high-intensity or high-volume exercise on the heart it is important to understand that lack of activity carries significant risk as well.
 Cardiovascular disease (CVD) or heart disease is the number one cause of mortality in the United States and is responsible for approximately one in four deaths.
 There is a lot of heart disease out there.

 Coronary artery disease (CAD) also known as atherosclerosis or “thickened arteries” is the most common form of heart disease, killing 400,000 Americans in 2017.
 About 18.2 million adults age 20 and older have CAD (~ 6.7%) and 20% of deaths from CAD occur in those under 65 years old.
 Atrial fibrillation (aFib) is also common; approximately 2% of Americans under 65 have atrial fibrillation and 9% of Americans over 65 have atrial fibrillation.
 That’s a lot (millions) of people.
 Atrial fibrillation is clearly not confined to endurance athletes.

 Atrial fibrillation is a specific abnormal heart rhythm of the upper chambers of the heart (the atria).
 Instead of beating regularly and in synchrony with the lower chambers of the heart the atria beat rapidly and irregularly.
 Atrial fibrillation or “Afib” comes in several forms; Paroxysmal which is on and off and is self-limiting, Persistent where the individual stays in atrial fibrillation until they are converted with either a shock or medication (“cardioverted”) and Permanent where people are, well, permanently in atrial fibrillation.